agoric-labs/PlaygroundVat/docs/vats.md

 ## Quorum Leaders and Followers

-The consensus algorithm we use for this prototype is a simple fixed leader/follower protocol.
+The consensus algorithm (i.e. the "jury") we use for this prototype is a simple fixed leader/follower protocol.
 When the Quorum Vat is first created, one specific Host is named the Leader, and the rest are Followers.
-We minimize internal coordination by declaring the first host of the quorum VatID list as the leader (although other Vats are generally unaware of the difference: they send to the Vat as a whole, and don't care about how the internal politics).
+We minimize internal coordination by declaring the first host of the quorum VatID list as the leader (although other Vats are generally unaware of the
+difference: they send to the Vat as a whole, and don't care about how the internal politics).

 Leaders make the decision about which message to deliver.
 Followers (are supposed to) receive the same messages as leaders, but they refrain from